Technology, media, Politics, and Non-Profit Experience

 Prior to Yahoo!, Krohn spent ten years at Microsoft.
 He was Slate Magazine’s first employee and then publisher while the webzine was owned by Microsoft.
 While publisher, Slate reached profitability and won a National Magazine Award for General Excellence Online.
 He is editor of the Slate Diaries, published by Public Affairs Books.
 Krohn also managed the political advertising effort for MSN.com, the Microsoft Network and was executive producer at MSN Video.

-Krohn worked in CNN’s Washington, D.C. bureau producing Larry King Live and Crossfire and served as an intern in the White House for Vice President Dan Quayle.
+Krohn worked in CNN’s Washington, D.C. bureau producing Larry King Live and Crossfire and served as an intern in the Old Executive Office Building (OEOB) and White House for Vice President Dan Quayle.
 Krohn served as president of the Washington State News Council, an independent, nonprofit, statewide organization whose members share a common belief that fair, accurate and balanced news media are vital to our democracy.

 Krohn graduated from Lynchburg College and served on the Board of Advisors of the George Washington University Institute for Politics Democracy and the Internet and the E-Voter Institute.
 He has lectured on the impact the Internet is having on the political process at the 2013 Personal Democracy Forum, University of Michigan Knight-Wallace Fellows, Johns Hopkins University, American University, George Washington University, Georgetown University, University of Pennsylvania, The Aspen Institute, Harvard and MIT.